magomimmo/modern-cljs/doc/tutorial-09.md

 there are no other ways to implement ajax calls.

-What is easier than RPC (Remote Procedure Call) to bring with us the familiarity we all have with the standard way to locally call functions?
-Someone could convince you that RPC model is synchronous.
-This is not true, you can easly have an RPC model which is implemented using asynchrony.
-This is exactly the way [`shoreleave`][] works: it internally uses ajax asynchrony to offer you a very familiar RPC programming model.
+What is easier than RPC (Remote Procedure Call) to bring with us the familiarity we all have with the standard way to locally call a function?
+Someone could convince you that the RPC model is synchronous.
+This has not to be true.
+You can easly have an RPC model which is implemented using asynchronicity.
+This is exactly the way the `shoreleave` lib works: it internally uses ajax asynchronicity to offer you a very familiar RPC programming model.

 Thanks to [Chas Emerick][17], one of the most active and fruitful Clojurists, we can exploit [shoreleave-remote-ring][10] to reach that